linviaz/foxie/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        about.md  # About the site.
+        user-doc/ # Learning docs on things.
+        ...       # more to be presented...